elipapa/markdown-cv/index.md

 - ` `
 - `-` Designed, managed, and maintained tools to automate and optimize software
-- `-` Researched and implemented JNA which reduced SDLC by 80% by voidng the need for boilerplates
+- `-` Researched and implemented JNA which reduced SDLC by 80% by voiding the need for boilerplates
-- `-` Participated in planning and integration of infrastrcture on Amazon Web Service
+- `-` Participated in planning and integration of infrastructure on Amazon Web Service
 - `-` Utilized C++, Java, HTML, CSS, JavaScript, MySQL, AWS, Node.js and React

 ## Personal Projects